 Hugh Bourne Collection

-The followers of Bourne joined with those of another Staffordshire preacher, William Clowes, to form the Primitive Methodist Connexion in 1811.
-Bourne played a leading role in establishing Primitive Methodism as one of the country's leading free churches, and by the time of his superannuation in 1842 it had a membership of almost 80,000.
+The followers of Bourne joined with those of another Staffordshire preacher William Clowes, to form the Primitive Methodist Connexion in 1811.
+Bourne played a leading role in establishing Primitive Methodism as one of the country's leading free churches.
+By the time of his superannuation in 1842 it had a national membership of almost 80,000.

 After Bourne's death his papers passed to his nephew John Walford and were purchased by the Primitive Methodist Conference in 1858, when some items deemed sensitive were destroyed.
 The collection comprises letters from Bourne to William Garner and others; an engraving of Bourne; manuscripts of Bourne's autobiography; and Hugh Bourne's journals.

 - Part of the Methodist Archives and Research Centre (MARC).
 For more information see our subject page for Methodist Collections.